Introduction To ESG Metrics and Analysis

 To cut down on energy, start by implementing small changes that do not interfere with normal business operations.
 Remember, small changes make such a big impact, and they significantly help to reduce energy costs in the long run.

-There are many examples of sustainable development that can give you ideas on how to improve energy efficiency.
+There are many examples that can give you ideas on how to improve energy efficiency.
 Consider those simple tips on how you can improve the energy efficiency of the company:

 • Turn off all lights that are not being used.